2019 Vault Rankings

 About Qualcomm Incorporated

 QUALCOMM is a leading designer and supplier of computer chips that mobile phone and wireless carriers depend on to get signals straight.
 The company pioneered the commercialization of the code-division multiple access (CDMA) technology used in digital wireless communications equipment and satellite ground stations mainly in North America.
 It generates most of its sales through the development and marketing of semiconductor chips such as its Snapdragon line and system software based on CDMA and other technologies.
 Its biggest customers have been suppliers to mobile phone makers Samsung and Apple.
-In 2018, QUALCOMM ended its $47 billion bid to buy NXP Semiconductors after the Chinese government failed to approve the deal.

 Sales and Marketing